kashvi-golechha/Bayfront-Drift-Music-Festival/README.md

 ## Database Schema

 The database is fully normalized with 17 tables across 8 domains.
-Domain tables feed a shared attendee layer through dedicated bridge tables — no repeated groups, no partial dependencies.
+Domain tables feed a shared attendee layer through dedicated bridge tables, no repeated groups, no partial dependencies.

 ## App Features